 Masters athletes may be at a greater risk of micronutrient deficiencies for a number of reasons.
 Deficiencies may be due to age-related changes in the ability to absorb and metabolise these compounds, different baseline requirements, increased medication use, and the presence of chronic disease states.
 Those older athletes at greater risk of vitamin and mineral deficiencies may also be those on low-fat diets, those on weight loss diets and those with limited intakes of fruit and vegetables.

 Research has shown that the minerals low in the diets of all athletes, especially females, are calcium, iron and zinc.
 Low intakes of these minerals are usually attributed to dieting, or avoidance of animal products such as meat, fish, poultry, and dairy products.
-The table below summarises the sources, functions, and issues with low or high intakes of calcium, iron and zinc.

 |Mineral||Food Sources||Functions||Deficiency Symptoms||Symptoms of Excessive Consumption|